Marketcloud/marketcloud-swift-sdk/README.md

 If you are *still* confused or this tutorial is not good enough for you, check this [Carthage tutorial](http://www.raywenderlich.com/109330/carthage-tutorial-getting-started) or the official [Carthage Github page](https://github.com/Carthage/Carthage)

-and... if you want more, [Check this out!](http://www.mokacoding.com/blog/setting-up-testing-libraries-with-carthage-xcode7/) (this last is the best in my opinion)
+If you need more informations, [Check this out!](http://www.mokacoding.com/blog/setting-up-testing-libraries-with-carthage-xcode7/) (this last is the best in my opinion)
 ______________________________________________________________________________________________________________________________________

 #THE SDK